 A powerful specific example is the use of ambient intelligence to detect the onset of Alzheimer’s.
 Sensors that monitor your daily behavior patterns will begin to pick up on changes in your behavior, such as the failure to measure ingredients while cooking or forgetting to turn off a stove after meal preparation is complete, he says.

-In assisted living facilities, accelerometer wrist monitoring systems will improve safety and quality of life, while reducing the need for nurses and attendants (groups already in short supply).
+In senior living communities, accelerometer wrist monitoring systems will improve safety and quality of life, while reducing the need for nurses and attendants (groups already in short supply).
 “Bracelets will show where patients are and people with Alzheimer’s will get into places they shouldn’t be less often.”

-On occasions when frail Alzheimer’s patients do have accidents – falling down stairs, for example – the indoor GPS in their monitoring bracelet will alert nursing home/assisted living facility staff to their exact location, while electronic medical records will provide staff with the information necessary to treat the patient’s condition.
+On occasions when frail Alzheimer’s patients do have accidents – falling down stairs, for example – the indoor GPS in their monitoring bracelet will alert nursing home/assisted living facility staff to their exact location.
+At the same time, electronic medical records will provide staff with the information necessary to treat the patient’s condition.

 A Life Less Lonely